-- 4. Where the ITF funding for a project exceeds \$30 million, approval from the Finance Committee of the Legislative Council is required. - 5.
-Please use ITF Form 4.1 for applications of platform and collaborative projects under TCFS. - 6.
-For Category C projects, the application should be completed in Chinese.
-The applicant should also enclose the application from its Mainland partner which should be submitted concurrently to the Guangdong/Shenzhen authorities. - 7.
-Applications must be submitted to the ITF Secretariat (ITSP Section) either - - (a) in hard copy in triplicate (one original plus two duplicate copies) in person or by post.
-Please also kindly provide a soft copy (preferably in MS Word 2003 or above); or - (b) through the Innovation and Technology Commission Funding Administrative System (https://www3.itf.gov.hk/?itf\lng=en). - 8.
+- (b) through the Innovation and Technology Commission Funding Administrative System (ITCFAS) (https://itcfas.itf.gov.hk). - 8.
 ITC reserves the right to seek additional information where necessary.
-Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application. - 9.
+Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application.
+Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 9.
 The lead applicant will be notified of the result of its application in writing.
-Withdrawal of an application should be made by the lead applicant in writing to ITF Secretariat at any time before the project agreement is signed.
+Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat at any time before the project agreement is signed.